Introduction to Data Science for Beginners

 What is Data Science?

-Data is an integral part of the modern IT industry, often referred to as the "new oil" for its valuable role in driving business growth.
-Companies collect vast amounts of data every day from their customers and users, but what is the purpose of all this data?
+In the tech industry, data is often referred to as the "new oil" because of its valuable role in driving business growth.
+Companies collect vast amounts of data every day from their customers and users, but the question is: What is the purpose of all this data?

 • The skills required to become a data scientist